 Google Apps is a very good example of SaaS.
 Google Apps consists of services like Gmail, Drive, Docs, and Photos.
 Free users get free access to these services along with 15 GB of Drive storage.
 To get more storage on Drive, Gmail or Photos, you can subscribe to them by paying a monthly or yearly fee.

 Google Docs are most useful for document editing because it can completely replace Microsoft Office like desktop applications.
 You can access Google Apps on a computer web browser and through Android and iOS apps.
 There are Chrome OS laptops that come with Google Apps that can work without Windows OS and MS Office.

 Microsoft Office 365

 Microsoft Office 365 is the SaaS counterpart of Microsoft Office desktop applications suite and a competitor to Google Docs.
 Word, PowerPoint, Excel, etc. are available in Office 365.
 Multiple Office 365 plans are available where each plan has different software access and storage options.
 You can have Exchange email and other business applications such as SharePoint and Skype for Business as SaaS from Office 365 cloud.
 This is one of the best SaaS examples you use.

-HipChat is a private team messaging service which also includes cloud-based file storage, video calling, and message histories.
-HipChat is best for teams which are spread across long distances and require collaboration on-the-go at every possible time.
+HipChat is a private team messaging service that also includes cloud-based file storage, video calling, and message histories.
+HipChat is best for teams that are spread across long distances and require collaboration on the go at every possible time.
 Its free version has limited storage and message restrictions whereas the paid service have unlimited storage.

 Hootsuite is a social media analytics SaaS to help all kinds of businesses to keep track of their social media accounts.
 Its features include analyzing what your audience is saying about your business and how well your social media efforts are working along with collaborating with your team.
 This service is available for free with minimum social accounts whereas the paid service for bigger businesses contains multiple social accounts and advanced analytics.